A. COMPANY OVERVIEW

 iii) Investment Properties

-Depreciation on Investment property, wherever applicable, is provided on straight line basis as per useful lives prescribed in Part C of Schedule II to Companies Act 2013.
+Depredation on Investment property, wherever applicable, Is provided on straight line basis as per useful lives prescribed In Part C of Schedule II to Companies Act 2013.

-Investment properties are de-recognised either on disposal or on permanent withdrawal from use.
-Any gain or loss on disposal of investment property is determined as the difference between net disposal proceeds and the carrying amount of the property and is recognised in the Statement of Profit and Loss.
+Investment properties are de-recognlsed either on disposal or on permanent withdrawal from use.
+Any gain or loss on disposal of Investment property Is determined as the difference between net disposal proceeds and the carrying amount of the property and Is recognised fn the Statement of Profit anrl I n«. « -

 a) Recognition & Measurement